-(47) The risk assessments must be accessible to staff and students that are affected by the process.
-Risk assessments must be kept by the area for five years or until reviewed.

-(48) As a minimum there should be a list of assessments carried out with the dates for review for a department or discipline.
+- (47) Risk assessments must be documented using the template (and stored in a shared drive or SharePoint site). - (48) The risk assessments must be accessible to staff and students that are affected by the process.
+Risk assessments must be kept by the area for five years or until reviewed. - (49) As a minimum, there should be a list of assessments carried out with the dates for review for a department or discipline.